pearcej/cpp4python/_sources/Java4Python/cppdatatypes.rst

 -  Variable Declaration

--  Input/Output and the Scanner Class
+-  Input/Output

 Import
 ~~~~~~

-In Java you can use any class that is available without having to import
+In C++ you can use any class that is available without having to import
 the class subject to two very important conditions:

 1. The javac and java must know that the class exists.